 Interstate and overseas students do not need to submit any other school reports.

 Returning to sit the test

-If interstate and overseas students can return to sit the test in NSW, applicants should enter in the application a suitable suburb for test centre allocation.
-A report of academic merit is not required if the student returns to NSW to sit the test.
+If interstate and overseas students can sit the test in NSW, parents should enter in the application a suitable suburb for test centre allocation.
+A Report of academic merit is not required if the student is in NSW to sit the test.

 Parents of students currently interstate or overseas who had intended to travel to NSW for the test may be prevented from doing so.
 Please inform the Unit if you will not be able to attend the test as intended.